PRESIDENT - Term Expires May 2027

 Visibility in Albany

-Kellogg, Mazzullo and Scanlan create visibility for the Association, and your company, in the State Capitol by maintaining contacts with state legislators, the Governor's office, and all appropriate state agencies.
+Kellogg, Anderson and Jennings create visibility for the Association, and your company, in the State Capitol by maintaining contacts with state legislators, the Governor's office, and all appropriate state agencies.
 In addition, they are able to provide and coordinate services in New York and other states, and work with the Association on specific legislative and administrative matters involving federal and local governments.

 One of the many benefits provided by the New York State Mover's & Warehouseman's Association is the Grievance Assistance Program (GAP).
 This program allows an individual to file a complaint with the New York State Department of Transportation whenever they come across a mover who is operating illegally.